 First of all, the most important thing is to search in the right locale.
 If an area that we are contemplating searching has ONLY seen relatively recent activity, then the coins found there will be modern.
 It is unreasonable to expect otherwise.
 The key, then, is to locate areas of OLDER activity, where older coins are more likely to be found.
+You must know: if you want find old and really cool finds you must have one of the really best metal detector.

 How do you locate such sites?
 As usual, the primary method is by research.
 The best place to begin your research is the “local history” section of the local library.
 Especially helpful are the small, unpublished works by local “vanity” authors which detail the early events of the area.
 A careful reading of these records may bring to light tidbits of information which can lead to worthwhile detecting areas.